prathamdby/forms-filler/README.md

    - Enter the number of submissions you want to make

 The script will then:
-- Initialize a headless Chromium browser
+- Initialize a Chromium browser
 - Fill each form with random selections for all MCQ questions
 - Submit the form
 - Repeat the process for the specified number of times